Refugees pushed to back of the line amid vaccine shortages

 Over 160 countries included refugees in their plans, but these have been upended by supply shortages.
 According to the WHO, some 85% of vaccines have been administered by rich countries.
 In contrast, 85% of the world’s 26 million refugees live in developing countries struggling to vaccinate even the most vulnerable, according to the U.N. refugee agency.

 Some countries, like Bangladesh, pinned their hopes on COVAX, the global initiative aimed at vaccine equity.
 In February, it altered its original vaccination plan to include nearly 1 million Rohingya refugees in crowded camps on the country’s border with Myanmar.
-But so far, it’s received only 100,620 doses– less than 1% of its allocated shots — from COVAX, leaving Rohingya refugees without.
+Initial deliveries were scarce, but in the last few weeks, the country has received more than 6 million doses.

 Even in countries where refugee vaccination has started, supplies remain an issue.
 In Uganda’s Bidi Bidi camp less than 2% of the 200,000 refugees have received a single shot of the AstraZeneca vaccine, with second doses in short supply after India stopped exporting them after its own cases exploded.

 Other obstacles ranging from language barriers to misinformation about vaccines are exacerbating the problem.
 Thomas Maliamungu, a South Sudanese refugee and teacher in Bidi Bidi, said he overcame his fears to get his first shot only after it was made mandatory for teachers.

 “Based on the rumors on the ground, I never wanted it,” he said.